deepsea-inria/pctl/doc/pctl.md

 ============

-The parallel-container template library (pctl) is a C++ library that is currently under development by the [Deepsea Project](http://deepsea.inria.fr).
-The goal of the pctl is to provide a rich set of parallel data structures, along with efficient data-parallel algorithms, such as merging, sorting, reduction, etc. We are designing the pctl implementation to target shared-memory, parallel (i.e., multicore) platforms.
+The parallel-container template library (pctl) is a C++ library that is currently under development by members of the [Deepsea Project](http://deepsea.inria.fr).
+The goal of the pctl is to provide a rich set of parallel data structures, along with efficient data-parallel algorithms, such as merging, sorting, reduction, etc. We are designing pctl to target shared-memory, parallel (i.e., multicore) platforms.

 Our design borrows to a large extent the conventions used by the [Standard Template